 The current low interest rate environment will support demand for both property and borrowing.
 However, rising interest rates could potentially dampen demand for commercial real estate, as the cost of finance and rent becomes more expensive.

 Large infrastructure projects can boost demand for commercial property.
 For instance, the development on the M7 in Sydney generated demand for warehouse properties in the surrounding precincts of the M7.

 Australia’s ageing wave of baby boomers has greatly increased demand for health care services such as aged care facilities and medical centres.
 For example, federal government expenditure on health care services and facilities is expected to increase from 15% of total Commonwealth expenditure to 25% by 2050.

 Suburbs with strong population growth undergoing gentrification may require new services such as shopping centres, financial service companies and restaurants.

 Vulnerable to economic shocks

 During an economic downturn, demand for commercial property generally falls due to sluggish economic growth and poor business confidence.
-Tastzidis says it’s important to consider whether or not the investment may be susceptible to major economic downturns: “I noticed a pub once which opened for six months near a mine and then closed down another six months later.
-The pub went from thriving to nothing almost overnight,” he says.
+It’s also important to consider whether or not the investment may be susceptible to major economic downturns.

 While long lease terms can be advantageous in providing rental certainty, they can also present a risk in the sense that it may take longer for you to find a tenant once the premises are vacated.
 If your property is vacated for an extended period of time, you’ll need to ensure that you’re well equipped to cover the carrying costs until you can find a new tenant.